 - Limitation of privileges

 - Up to 10-30 hours of community service

 - o Participation in educational or social events on campus

-- o \$50-180 in community fines
+- \$50-180 in community fines

 - o 5-10 pages of written assignment

 - Personal mentoring

 - o Private, confidential counseling

-- Disciplinary Suspension (5 steps accumulated on the student record) Students who accumulate five steps will be prohibited from attending the University, residing in, or entering university owned or operated property, participating in any University activities, sports, academic organizations, or trips for a set period of time, typically to include at least one calendar week or the rest of the academic semester in which the offense occurred.
+- Disciplinary Suspension (5 steps accumulated on the student record) Students who accumulate five steps will be prohibited from attending the University, residing in, or entering university owned or operated property, participating in any University activities, sports, academic organizations, or trips for a set period of time.
+The duration of suspension can range from one day to an entire semester.
 Length of suspension will be determined through the disciplinary process.
 Upon return, students must provide evidence that any conditions for return set forth upon suspension or through the disciplinary process have been met.
 A student on Disciplinary Suspension status is ineligible to apply for any MVNU leadership position and will be removed from his/her current position.
 MVNU will disseminate disciplinary information regarding students in the Disciplinary Suspension status to the appropriate campus employees (advisors, leadership supervisors, coaches, appropriate office personnel, etc.).

 - Disciplinary Dismissal (6 steps accumulated on the student record) Students who accumulate six or more steps will have their registration to the University canceled.
-This will usually last for at least the remainder of the academic semester in which the offense occurred and additional semesters as the sanction warrants.
-Students dismissed from the university for any length of time are not allowed to participate in any MVNU activities nor be on university owned and/or operated property unless approved by the Vice President for Student Life or his/her designee.
+Dismissal is involuntary separation from the University without the privilege of re-application for at least one calendar year. .
+Students dismissed from the university are not allowed to participate in any MVNU activities nor be on university owned and/or operated property unless approved by the Vice President for Student Life or his/her designee.
 In the instance of dismissal, all academic grades will reflect the student's academic standing at the time of dismissal with WF (failing at the time of withdrawal) or WP (passing at the time of withdrawal) grades.
 Students will be subject to MVNU's tuition, room and board, and fee refund policy.
 MVNU will disseminate disciplinary information regarding students in the Disciplinary Suspension status to the appropriate campus employees (advisors, leadership supervisors, coaches, appropriate office personnel, etc.).
 The Vice President for Student Life reserves the right to review any Dismissal Sanctions.

 Students, who wish to return to MVNU after the dismissal period has ended, must reapply to the university through the admissions process.
+The

-The Admissions Office will work with the Office of Student Life to determine if reinstatement of enrollment privileges is warranted.
+Admissions Office will work with the Office of Student Life to determine if reinstatement of enrollment privileges is warranted.
 The process of reinstatement may require a face-to-face interview, character references, and proof of counseling.
 Students who request readmission should be prepared to submit a written and/or oral statement addressing the following: